DatCorno/Python-project-template/README.md

 While a lot of projects have to still to provide public type hints for their APIs, some already do or have internal typing that we can query (Pytest for example.)

+## Pip-tools
+Pip-tools provides the utility `pip-compile` which allows us to declare project dependencies in `*.in` files and turn them into `*requirements.txt` files.
+This has the effect of freezing the versions of our dependencies so we have a more reliable and reproductible development environment.